restpose/restpose/docs/search_json.rst

 ------------------------------------

-The results from the primary query are returned, filtered so that only those results which also match the filter
+The results from the primary query are returned, filtered so that only those results which also match the filter are returned.

 QUERY = {
     "query": QUERY, <optional - defaults to matchall>